-Getting the Right Financial Help, in the form of an Advanced Premium Tax Credit
+Get the Right Financial Help in the Form of an Advanced Premium Tax Credit

-Advanced Premium Tax Credits (APTC) can lower the cost of health care for individuals and families who enroll in a Covered California health plan and meet certain income requirements.
-The amount of APTC you receive is based on how much money you make, your tax household size and where you live.
-To qualify, individuals must not also have an offer of affordable, minimum value health insurance from an employer or a government-sponsored health coverage.
+Premium assistance, also called Advanced Premium Tax Credits (APTC), can lower the cost of health care for individuals and families who enroll in a Covered California health plan and meet certain income requirements.
+The amount of premium assistance you receive is based on how much money you make, your tax household size and where you live.

-Because APTC is based on information that can change during the year, like income, family size, or where you live, it’s important to keep Covered California updated about these changes so that your APTC can be adjusted if needed.
+Because the amount of premium assistance you receive is based on information that can change during the year, it’s important to keep Covered California updated about these changes so that your premium assistance can be adjusted if needed.

 What do I do if I have a change in my income or application information at renewal or during the year?

-You can log on to your Covered California online account to safely and securely report your changes.
-If you don’t already have an online account, we recommend that you create a Covered California online account.
+To update your income or information safely and securely, you can log in to your Covered California online account.
+If you don’t already have an online account, we recommend that you create one.

 It is possible that you will qualify for more premium assistance than you received because at the end of the year your income was lower or your tax household size was larger than what you reported to Covered California.
 If this happens, you may get money back when you file your taxes.